-Nematanthus (Goldfish Plant) is a genus of flowering plants of the family Gesneriaceae.
+Nematanthus, commonly known as Goldfish Plant, is a genus of flowering plants in the family Gesneriaceae.
 All of its species are endemic to Brazil.
 The plant is generally an epiphyte in nature and a hanging-basket plant in cultivation.

-If you have a high light area that calls for a hanging or table plant that flowers, Nematanthus are a perfect choice.
+If you have a high light area that calls for a hanging or table plant, that flowers, Nematanthus plants are a perfect choice.
 They have hundreds of small, thick, shiny, dark green leaves and colorful flowers that resemble tiny goldfish.
 The flowers on a Nematanthus may be red, orange, or yellow.
-Plants are easy to care for, drought resistant, and, with proper care, can bloom all year.
+Plants are easy to care for, drought-resistant, and, with proper care, can bloom all year.

-Water: Water the Nematanthus regularly, and don’t allow the soil to dry out.
-Water to the point that the soil is moist, but never allow the soil to become soggy.
-Pour water out of the drainage saucer immediately, and do not allow the bottom of the container to sit in water.
+Water: Water the Nematanthus regularly, and don't allow the soil to dry out.
+Water to the point that the soil is moist, but never let the soil become soggy.
+Pour the water out of the drainage saucer immediately, and do not allow the bottom of the container to sit in water.

 Temperature: Keep the plants in a warm room and don't allow temperatures to drop below 60ºF (15ºC).
 Don't place the plant near heating vents or air conditioners, and protect the plant from cold drafts.

-Soil: It like a rich potting soil that holds water but still drains quickly.
+Soil: It likes fertile potting soil that holds water but still drains quickly.

-Repot overcrowded plants in a larger container, or divide them and pot them up in separate containers; this will increase your quantity of plants easily.
+Repot overcrowded plants in a larger container, divide them, and pot them up in separate containers; this will easily increase your quantity of plants.

 Pests and Disease

-Nematanthus have susceptibility to mealy bugs, cyclamen mites, aphids and thrip as well as whitefly.
-Under excessive moisture, they can have problems with root diseases.
+Nematanthus are susceptible to mealy bugs, cyclamen mites, aphids, thrip, and whitefly.
+In addition, under excessive moisture, they can have problems with root diseases.

 Propagate Nematanthus using stem cuttings from healthy new growth.